(This article is a continuation of a series – if you'd like to read from the beginning, start here.)

 Many practices actually have great teams, great care, and excellent service, yet they have a generic website and social media presence that doesn’t show this to the world.
 As a result, they attract mediocre clients, and don’t attract new staff at all – keeping them stuck in the struggle.

 It used to be that the first impression of your practice was your building, your signage, or your lobby.
 Today, over 90% of your new staff and clients will get their first impression of your practice from online sources.
 So it’s never been more critical to have a dynamic and authentic online presence that speaks to who you are and how you’re different.

 I’ve hired over 20 new staff in the past 12 months, including three new DVMs.
 Of course there are many things about my practice that help me recruit effectively, but I regularly hear from new applicants that they discovered The Drake Center online, and that our website and social media presence showed that my hospital is a great place to work, and led them to apply. – Dr. Michele Drake

 It’s easier than you think to create an effective digital strategy, website, and social media presence that will help you attract and retain quality staff and clients.
-If you’re ready to get the support you need to make this happen, contact GeniusVets today.
+If you’re ready to get the support you need to make this happen, schedule a GeniusVets Demo today.
 As the only marketing company in vetmed co-founded by a DVM and current practice owner, we implement proven strategies to help you move out of the struggle and into growth!